dgryski/go-perfbook/performance.md

 keep them around than to recompute them.
 If your benchmark data consists of only the same repeated request, your cache will give an inaccurate view of the performance.

+TODO: randomized inputs may have nice properties but not be representative of real-world inputs (random graphs, random trees, etc)

 Also note that some issues that are not apparent on your laptop might be visible once you deploy to production and are hitting 250k reqs/second on